-If (a) the Issuer is unable to appoint an Independent Adviser; or (b) the Issuer fails to determine a Successor Rate or, failing which, an Alternative Rate in accordance with this paragraph (i) prior to the relevant Interest Determination Date in respect of EURIBOR, SONIA, SOFR, ESTR, SARON or TONA as applicable, the Rate of Interest applicable to the next succeeding Reset Period or Interest Period, as applicable, shall be equal to the Rate of Interest last determined in relation to the Notes in respect of the immediately preceding Interest Period, respectively.
+If (a) the Issuer is unable to appoint an Independent Adviser; or (b) the Issuer fails to determine a Successor Rate or, failing which, an Alternative Rate in accordance with this paragraph (i) prior to the relevant Interest Determination Date in respect of EURIBOR, SONIA, SOFR, €STR, SARON or TONA as applicable, the Rate of Interest applicable to the next succeeding Interest Period, shall be equal to the Rate of Interest last determined in relation to the Notes in respect of the immediately preceding Interest Period or, where the Benchmark Event occurs before the first Interest Payment Date, the Rate of Interest will be Initial Rate of Interest specified in the Final Terms.
 For the avoidance of doubt, this paragraph (i) shall apply to the relevant next succeeding Interest Period only and any subsequent Interest Periods are subject to the subsequent operation of, and to adjustment as provided in, this paragraph (i).